SciML/DiffEqDocs.jl/docs/src/index.md

 using DifferentialEquations
 ```

-The command `]add DifferentialEquations` will add solvers and dependencies
+This will add solvers and dependencies
-for all kind of Differential Equations (e.g. ODEs or SDEs etc., see the Supported
+for all kinds of Differential Equations (e.g. ODEs or SDEs etc., see the Supported
 Equations section below).
 If you are interested in only one type of equation
 solvers of `DifferentialEquations.jl` or simply want a more lightweight
 version, see the